 For the military, the type of food content was usually printed directly onto the cans, together with the date.
-But early on in the War, such was the demand that pre-war canned stock with coloured labels had to be issued.
+But early on in the War, such was the demand that pre-war canned stock with coloured illustrated labels had to be issued.
 Such labels soon rotted off the rusting piles of emptied cans.
 Natives kept these stained and torn visions of an inconceivable paradise as glimpses into other dimensions.
-Hence these images of a life lost even to the manufacturers entered the native unconscious as an eternal present.
+Hence these images of a life—now lost even to the manufacturers— entered the native unconscious as an eternal present.
 Seen also through the estranged perspectives of deterioration were cars and aircraft, buildings, bridges, and clothing of a time pre-dating the Second World War.
-The often-garish graphics showed a pre-war America, which in some cases, not even the young American troops could recall.
+The often-garish graphics showed a pre-war America which, in some cases, not even the young American troops could recall.

 The almost identical physical proportions of such cans also aroused great curiosity amongst the natives.
 This was the first native encounter with what we can define as a product range as distinct from a singular thing.
 Great numbers of identical things was a new concept to them.
-Each unit of previous experience had character, a face, and a unique self indeed.
+Each unit in their previous experience had had character, a face, and a unique self indeed.
 Each individual leaf on a tree had a certain character, as had indeed every grain of sand on the shore.
 Yet, paradoxically, though each of these tins might be identical on the outside, they had certain ranges of differences when opened.
-The link between uniform faceless precision and sets of different limitless variety was a strange enigma.
-Seen in terms of cultural time-differentials the content of the cans represented sustenance and pleasure, the very essence of the subtle magic of cargo whose long-vanished product chain was organised by a transactional mystique just as incomprehensible to most young Westerners of the time as it was to natives.
+The link between uniform, faceless precision and sets of different, limitless variety was a strange enigma.
+Seen in terms of cultural time-differentials, the content of the cans represented sustenance and pleasure, the very essence of the subtle magic of cargo whose long-vanished product chain was organised by a transactional mystique just as incomprehensible to most young Westerners of the time as it was to these natives.

-As far as Ufology is concerned cultural misinterpretation and the necessary confusions therein should therefore be modelled in preference to simple mechanical facts versus fictions.
+As far as Ufology is concerned, cultural misinterpretation and the necessary confusions therein should therefore be modelled in this way in preference to simple, mechanical facts-versus-fictions.
 Not many historians make models of cultural confusions: the chauvinist / racist assumption is that only the “primitives” are confused.
 Those of a “scientific” disposition, in particular, think of certainties, discoveries, forward progress in time; almost no scientists or historians conceive of media, consumerism, and science (indeed) in the West as operational mythologies very similar to cargo-cult thinking.

 The Film Crews Arrive

-Already our simple situation is becoming symbolically rather complex.
+Yes, already our simple situation is becoming symbolically rather complex.
 Here are imitations within imitations fighting yet other imitations.
 The four aircraft mentioned are subliminal filmstrips within the Western imagination.
 We cannot rid ourselves of such flying machines and their background any more than we can rid ourselves of James Bond or Charlie Chaplin.
 The chances are that each newborn child is going to have these aircraft in the head.
-Amongst countless other almost magical configurations, kits will be sold, models made, dreams will be dreamed indeed of battles long ago.
+Amongst countless other, almost magical configurations, kits will be sold, models made, dreams will be dreamed, indeed, of battles long ago.

 Mentally, his mind would be like a smashed telephone exchange.
 What would he make of our concepts of fact and fiction, and the infinite scaling of Sartre’s “being and nothingness” in between?